PURPOSE OF THIS NOTICE

 Whenever you provide information to us when reporting a problem with our Site, making a complaint, making an enquiry or contacting us for any other reason.
 If you contact us, we may keep a record of that correspondence;

-When you visit our Sites we will retain details such as traffic data, location data, weblogs and other communication data, and the resources that you access (see section on Cookies below); and
+When you visit our Sites we will retain details such as traffic data, location data, weblogs and other communication data, and the resources that you access (see the section on Cookies below); and

 Whenever you disclose your information to us, or we collect information from you in any other way, through our Sites.